JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 Modules of esp-idf example aplication

+ - EspApp                   - The ESP-IDF application

     - main                    - main directory of esp-idf

         - util                  - utilities
             - ble_server.*      - ble server C++ wrapper class to ble_uart_server (in C)
             - ble_uart_server.* - code in C, based on pcbreflux code
             - esp_util.*        - general utilities
             - fields.*          - class to split text delimited in fields
             - log.h             - macros to improve esp-idf logging
             - median_filter.h   - running median filter to ADC readings

         - ble.*                 - ble code of project (uses ble_server and callbacks)

         - main.*                - main code of project

         - peripherals.*         - code to treat ESP32 peripherals (GPIOs, ADC, etc.)

- - extras                 - extra things, as VSCode configurations
+ - Extras                 - extra things, as VSCode configurations

 Generally you do not need to change anything in the util directory.
 If you need, please add a Issue or a commit, to put it in repo, to help a upgrades in util